Robust Hybrid High-Order method on polytopal meshes with small faces: The Discrete Problem

-\end{enumerate} \end{assumption} \begin{remark}[Assumption on the stabilisation term] We note here that the coercivity assumption \eqref{stab.coercivity} on the stability $s_T$ is less restrictive than that given in \cite[Assumption 2.4]{di2020hybrid}.
-There, it is assumed that $a_T$ is coercive and continuous with respect to the seminorm defined by
+\begin{remark}[Assumption on the stabilisation term] We note here that the coercivity assumption \eqref{eq:stab.coercivity} on the stability \(\sKT\) is less restrictive than that given in \cite[Assumption 2.4]{di-pietro.droniou:2020:hybrid}.
+There, it is assumed that \(\aKT\) is coercive and continuous with respect to the seminorm defined by

-which for small faces can be significantly larger than the seminorm defined by \eqref{discretenorm}.
-We additionally remove the requirement that $a_T$ is continuous with respect to $\norm[1,\bld{K},T]{{\cdot}}$.
+which for small faces can be significantly larger than the seminorm defined by \eqref{eq:discrete.norm.def}.
+We additionally remove the requirement that \(\aKT\) is continuous with respect to \(\norm[1,\matK,T]{{\cdot}}\).
 These weakened assumptions are key to obtaining error estimates that are independent of the number or smallness of faces in each element.
-The relaxed continuity assumption requires us to force consistency of the stabilisation form for smooth functions, which is a stricter assumption than polynomial consistency alone (combined with a continuity assumption, this consistency for smooth functions is equivalent to polynomial consistency \cite[Proposition 2.14]{di2020hybrid}).
-Examples of stabilisation forms satisfying Assumption \ref{assum.stability} are given in Section \ref{sec:examples.sT}. \end{remark}
+The relaxed continuity assumption requires us to force consistency of the stabilisation form for smooth functions, which is a stricter assumption than polynomial consistency alone (combined with a continuity assumption, this consistency for smooth functions is equivalent to polynomial consistency \cite[Proposition 2.14]{di-pietro.droniou:2020:hybrid}).
+These weakened assumptions on \(\aKT\) are particularly useful when considering enriched schemes for which continuity is not guaranteed \cite{yemm:2021:xhho}. \end{remark}